-The goal of SNC and the Value Investors Association is to provide you with the highest quality analysis and reports to help guide you in choosing the best newsletter that fits your personality and helps you meet your financial goals.
+The goal of SNC is to provide you with the highest quality analysis and reports to help guide you in choosing the best newsletter that fits your personality and helps you meet your financial goals.
 Just as importantly, we’ll help you to stay away from underperforming publications.

 Thanks for visiting this site.
 We sincerely hope you take advantage of our expert guidance and help from other members of our tight community.